Frigiliana white village at twilight, lit windows scattered up the hillside above the Costa del Sol.

 Frigiliana’s accommodation isn’t big-brand territory — there are no chain hotels, and the village’s scale means even the largest properties have under thirty rooms.
 That’s mostly good news: you get character, personal service, and a real sense of place.
 The trade-off is that the best places book up months in advance for high season.

-Frigiliana is small — nowhere is a long walk from anywhere — but the old town vs the newer part of the village vs the surrounding countryside is a real choice.
+Frigiliana is small — nowhere is a long walk from anywhere — but old town vs newer village vs countryside is a real choice.

 When to book